autogalkin/robotfindskitten/README.md

 # robotfindskitten

-## About

-`robotfindskitten` is a c++ reimplementation of the game originally written by [Leonard Richardson](https://www.crummy.com/software/robotfindskitten/), now inside notepad.exe and powered by the Entity Component System approach using [EnTT].
+`robotfindskitten` is a my reimplementation of the game originally written by [Leonard Richardson](https://www.crummy.com/software/robotfindskitten/), now inside the Notepad.exe and uses the Entity Component System by the great [EnTT]🚀.

-The game uses DLL injection to modify the notepad and replaces the default Win32 EditControl with [Scintilla].
+The game uses DLL injection to modify the notepad and replace the default Win32 EditControl with [Scintilla].

 Also, I've implemented a gun, so be careful!